The Corcoran School (Georgetown): State of Qatar Ministry of Defense

 The government of the Qatar, specifically the Qatar Ministry of Defense, purchased the building from ARTBA on December 15, 2016. [x] The final sale price was approximately $17 million.

-The purchase follows a pattern of recent Qatari-related investments in Washington, D.C.
+The purchase follows a pattern of recent Qatari-related investments in Washington, D.C, the capital of the United States.
 The Club Quarters Hotel was purchased by Doha-based Al Sraiya Holding Group for $52.4 million in early 2016.
 Prior to that, "Duwaliya US Real Estate Inc. bought 1575 Eye St. NW for $107.9 million about a year ago, the Al Rayyan Tourism Investment Co. bought the St. Regis in 2015 for about $82 million, and the Qatar Investment Authority financed a large portion of CityCenterDC".

 The Washington Post reported that CityCenterDC was its first D.C. real estate venture, and it became the primary owner of the project following its investment of $650 million into the development.

 In the past, the Qataris have typically focused their investments in London and greater Europe.